A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Introduction

 In the remainder of this paper, we first define the proposed complexity metric and derive basic properties of the metric in Section \ref{sec:metric}.
-In Section \ref{sec:exm}, we analyze this metric on well-studied problems, including the matrix sensing problem and the matrix completion problem.
-Section \ref{sec:theory} is devoted to the theoretical guarantees provided by the new complexity metric.
+In Section \ref{sec:exm}, we analyze this metric under existing conditions, including the RIP condition and the incoherence condition.
+Section \ref{sec:theory} is devoted to the theoretical guarantees provided by the new complexity metric on the general instances of problem \eqref{eqn:gmc}.
+The results for the \revisee{rank-$1$} asymmetric generalized matrix completion problem are provided in Appendix \ref{sec:asym}.
 Finally, we conclude the paper in Section \ref{sec:cls}.
 Some of the proofs are provided in the appendix.